bimmerconnected/bimmer_connected/docs/source/development/fingerprints_in_homeassistant.rst

 Using fingerprints in Home Assistant
 ====================================
-Sometimes it can be useful to load the **fingerprints** used for out **pytest suite** in the development of the Home Assistant component.
+Sometimes it can be useful to load the **fingerprints** used for our **pytest suite** in the development of the Home Assistant component.

 Set up bimmer_connected
 -----------------------